 Park at Heritage Grove.
 Enter the grove on the footbridge and almost immediately turn left onto the trail to the Upper Grove.
 Just after the Upper Grove, follow the sign pointing the way to the Hikers Hut.
 There's a long climb up a wooded hillside, and finally the trail comes to a gate and emerges onto the grassy ridge, where the trail crosses a fire road.

-To the left, a faint trail winds uphill a short distance to the Hikers' Hut, a surprisingly nice prefabricated cabin where hikers can stay for $18 per person.
-The cabin is operated like an unstaffed hostel; up to 14 hikers share the single-room building.
+To the left, a faint trail winds uphill a short distance to the Hikers' Hut, a surprisingly nice cabin which anyone can reserve for $25–30 per person.
+The cabin is in a wonderfully scenic location, on a peaceful ridge with lots of great trails nearby.
+The hut is supposed to accommodate 14 people, but 4 seems more realistic.
 There's a kitchenette and running water but no showers.

-To make the shortest possible loop, it's possible to turn right on the fire road and walk toward the horse camp.
-However, you'll miss some pretty good scenery if you go this way.
-Instead, turn left on the fire road and walk a half-mile to the scenic overlook, which is on a short spur road (the second dirt road to your left).
+To make the shortest possible loop, you can turn right on the fire road and walk toward the horse camp.
+However, you'll miss some pretty good scenery.
+If you have time, turn left on the fire road and walk a half-mile to the scenic overlook, which is on a short spur road (the second dirt road to your left).
 This is actually the most enjoyable part of the loop, since there are some nice views from the fire road.

 The impressive thing about the overlook is that almost all of the redwood-carpeted hills that are visible are part of Pescadero Creek County Park.

 After the scenic overlook, continue downhill on the fire road.
 There are a few more scenic views, then the road enters a very nice second-growth redwood forest and undulates up and down over two small rises.
 The forest has an attractive lush-but-clean look that's unique to the Pescadero Creek area.